kushalAgrawal17/Tic-Tac-Toe/README.md

 This project is the implementation of Tic-Tac-Toe game.
 Both Player vs Player and Player vs Computer are implemented using OOPs in java.

 How to run the programm:
-1.On the command line,compile the program by entering the command: javac TicTacToe.java 2.Now run the program by entering the command: java TicTacToe
+1. On the command line,compile the program by entering the command: javac TicTacToe.java
+2. Now run the program by entering the command: java TicTacToe

 The game board is as follows:
     1 | 2 | 3